DE1-Engineering-Mathematics/module-resources/notes/14-partial-differential-equations.md

 of other solutions.

 What we would really like to be able to say is,
-“If our systems starts in this initial condition, how does it evolve into future times”.
+*"If our systems starts in this initial condition,* *how does it evolve into future times"*.
 I.e. if our concentration starts over here, what does it do next?

 Previously with ODEs, our initial condition was a set of values at $t=0$,